juliend88/Docker/bundle-toolbox/README-EN.md

 # Innovation Beta: MyCloudManager #

-This first version of the toolbox (Beta) is a different stack of everything the team was able to share with you so far.This aims to bring you a set of tools to **unify, harmonize and monitor your tenant**.
+This first version of MyCloudManager (Beta) is a different stack of everything the team was able to share with you so far.This aims to bring you a set of tools to **unify, harmonize and monitor your tenant**.
 In fact it contains a lot of different applications that aims to help you manage day by day of your instances:
 * Monitoring and Supervision
 * Log management
 * Jobs Scheduler